Naval Air Station Fort Lauderdale

 --Allan McElhiney

 H. RESOLUTION 500: As the founder of the Naval Air Station Fort Lauderdale Historical Association (NASFLHA), Allan McElhiney's efforts caught the attention of US Rep. Clay Shaw, R-Fort Lauderdale, who in Oct.
 18, 2005 sponsored a bill in Congress (H. Resolution 500) honoring the 60th anniversary of Flight 19.
 Rep. Clay Shaw, a member of the Ways and Means Committee was the author of the resolution.
-You can view here the particulars of this H. Resolution 500, or download the complete file:
+You can download the complete file:

 History of NASFL: One Man's Vision